Steppenwolf (Castellano)

 “It's biblical.”

 “Ah!
 I heard you wrong twice.
 Job is what you said, J-O-B, right?”
+(In Spanish “Job” sounds Hɒb.)

 “Yes, Job.”

-“Now I understand.
-I read that part of the Bible, a real pain in the ass!
-From this point of view I agree in that your name is a handicap,” said I. But the more I tried to fix it the worse.
+The more I tried to fix it the worse.
 Fortunately I swallowed that his parents hadn't been as original as I thought since half population in Spain has biblical names.
 I cut the talk and went home.

 What about you, dear reader.
 Do you think that your parents acceptance was a decisive factor in your self-esteem?
 Or, at a more practical level, do you think that the function of a name is to identify?
 Wrong and wrong.
 STOP THINKING!
 Some repetitive loud music can help.
 Or, maybe, attending some Magic Theater and consuming drugs as Hermann Hesse prescribes for these cases; you know, he talks about his Steppenwolf as someone suffering from some psychological illness, (would he think the same of Friedrich Nietzsche?)
 What would've Hesse told us about those peasants pictured in the Easy Rider movie?
 Would've he considered them “sane” people?